Florian Krebs (footballer, born 1999)

-Florian Krebs (born 4 February 1999) is a German professional footballer who plays as a midfielder for Finnish club Inter Turku.
+Florian Krebs (born 4 February 1999) is a German professional footballer who plays as a midfielder for Bulgarian First League club CSKA 1948 Sofia.

 Career

 Youth career

 Krebs played for BFC Alemannia 90 in his hometown Berlin and was subsequently admitted to the youth team of Bundesliga club Hertha BSC.
 In the 2017–18 season, Krebs became the captain of the under-19 team, playing in 24 matches and scoring 13 goals.
 After a victory over Schalke 04 II, he won the Under 19 Bundesliga with the team.

 Hertha Berlin II

 Krebs scored 3 goals in 26 competitive matches in his first year of being professional with Hertha BSC II.

 Chemnitzer FC

 From August 2019, Krebs suffered from an ankle injury until the end of the first half of the season and was then signed during the winter break by 3.
 Liga club Chemnitzer FC, with whom he signed a contract that was valid until the end of the season.
 He debuted in matchday 29 (3 June 2020) of the 2019–20 3.
 Liga season, in a 1–0 defeat against Sonnenhof Großaspach, coming on in the 71st minute for Tarsis Bonga.
 He appeared in the starting lineup in a 2–1 defeat at MSV Duisburg, playing for 52 minutes until being replaced by Bonga.